 Setting minimum horizontal size

-In a heatmap you enter a minimum size of how the chart displays horizontally.
-Enter the size you want Appearance > Options > Minimum horizontal size in the properties panel.
+You can set a minimum size of how the chart displays horizontally with Appearance > Options > Minimum horizontal size in the properties panel.
 You can also insert a string into the expression in the Expression editor ().